MCH8058 : Methodologies: Researching Media, Culture & Society

 - Quality of the written structure, including the suitability of academic tone and analysis at postgraduate level (S3; S5; S6).

-Assessment 2: Dissertation Project Proposal (end-of-module)
+Assessment 2: Research Project Proposal (end-of-module)

-Students produce a 2,000-word research plan in relation to their proposed dissertation.
-This should include clearly articulated research question or questions, a theoretical framework or initial literature review, a proposed set of methods, ethical considerations, a working bibliography, and/or any other components specified in the assessment brief.
+Students produce a 2,000-word research plan in relation to their proposed research or final project.
+This should include clearly articulated research question(s) or aims and objectives, a theoretical framework or initial literature review, a proposed set of methods, ethical considerations, a working bibliography, and/or any other components specified in the assessment brief.

 Additional task-specific criteria are as follows: